saxani/phone-trigger-tutorial/README.md

 We save this sketch, note the URL, and now use that url in the QR code sketch for the variable 'inputString'.

 So this is for playing a video that's hosted elsewhere, which would be the recommended method for videos because they're large (and p5 probably has a file size max).
-You can easily do the same thing with images that are already hoste online.
+You can easily do the same thing with images that are already hosted online.
 If they are not, you can upload files from the same tab as when you find the html and css files.

-Click on the arrow beside 'Sketch Files'
+- Click on the arrow beside 'Sketch Files'

-And click upload file.
+- And click upload file.

-From there, we can draw the image on to our sketch.
+- From there, we can draw the image on to our sketch.

 ```
 let puppy;